World of Commodore: 1984

 World of Commodore II was held from 29 November to 2 December 1984 at the International Centre in Mississauga and attracted 41,516 visitors.
 Commodore held off on launching their 16-bit product line, instead concentrating their large display on the Plus/4 and Commodore 16.
 Speakers included David Berman and Jim Butterfield, and exhibitors included the COMAL Users' Group; Commodore Business Machines; Currah; Grolier; Holt, Rinehart, and Winston; Houghton Mifflin; Mastertronic; TPUG; The Transactor; Vaisala; and Watcom.

 1985

 The third annual World of Commodore expo was held at the International Centre in Mississauga from 5 to 8 December 1985.
-The show was notable for three major product launches by Commodore: the Commodore 128, the Amiga, and the Commodore PC-10 and PC-20 PC-compatible systems.
+The show was notable for three major product launches by Commodore: the Commodore 128, Amiga, and the PC-10 and PC-20 IBM PC-compatible systems.

 The expo also hosted the usual slate of seminars, with presentations by Commodore, Digital Solutions, TPUG, Jim Butterfield, Steve Punter, and others.
 Industry exhibitors included Abacus Software, Ahoy!, Commodore Business Machines, Digital Solutions, Electronic Arts, Gold Disk, Grolier, McGraw-Hill Ryerson, TPUG, Watcom, and WordPro distributor Norland Agencies.